The focus of the Society’s commissioning is acquiring books in our main Lyell Collection and GSW ebook series, primarily:

 - A brief description of the aims of the book

-The proposal can be based on your meeting programme, but you should format the list of papers to reflect the intended structure of the book.
+List of paper/chapter titles and authors: The proposal can be based on your meeting programme, but you should format the list of papers to reflect the intended structure of the book.
 We understand that there may some uncertainty about which papers will be submitted and accepted at this stage.
-You should indicate what introductory/synthesis chapters you intend to include.
 You should also indicate what steps would be taken to fill any gaps in order to produce a balanced volume.
 The Society will not publish books that are obviously proceedings volumes.

-The ideal time to submit a proposal arising from a meeting is shortly after the abstract deadline.
-You can get preliminary feedback from the Commissioning Editor in advance, and if that is positive, then it is acceptable to say ‘We hope to include selected papers in a GSL Special Publication subject to normal review procedures’, or words to that effect.
+Timing: the ideal time to submit a proposal arising from a meeting is shortly after the abstract deadline.
+You can get preliminary feedback from the Commissioning Editor in advance, and if that is positive it is acceptable to say ‘We hope to include selected papers in a GSL Special Publication subject to normal review procedures’, or words to that effect.